timroes/quiz/README.md

 While you are in a game, you can control the game as follows:

-Press `next` during the title screen, an *interlude* or when a solution is shown to jump to the next question.
-When pressing `next` while a question is shown, it will show the solution without awarding the points to any team.
+Press <kbd>next</kbd> during the title screen, an *interlude* or when a solution is shown to jump to the next question.
+When pressing <kbd>next</kbd> while a question is shown, it will show the solution without awarding the points to any team.

 When a question is shown the teams can press their buzzer keys if they want to solve it.
 The team box of the team, that buzzered first will be colored.
-If the team answered correctly press the `correct` key.
+If the team answered correctly press the <kbd>correct</kbd> key.
 The team will be awared by the specific amount of points and the answer will be shown.
-If the team answered wrong press the `wrong` key.
+If the team answered wrong press the <kbd>wrong</kbd> key.
 The team will be blocked from buzzing for a specific amount of time (indicated by a red progress line in the team box).

-If either the last question has been reached or at any time you press the `end game` button, the game ends and the result will be shown.
+If either the last question has been reached or at any time you press the <kbd>end game</kbd> button, the game ends and the result will be shown.

 How to develop